theinternetftw/bring-stars-back/README.md

 ### Features:

-* Allows customization of what ratings to show (e.g. show/hide avg stars, predicted stars, new score, and so forth.
-See the top of the script for controls).
+* Allows customization of what ratings to show (e.g. show/hide avg stars, predicted stars, new score, and so forth).
+See the top of the script for controls, or check the options page if you're using the browser extension version.
 * Niche feature: lets you dump all the ratings loaded so far to the console via Alt-P, which you can then use to compare all the ratings offline (i.e. see how the new rating system matches up to the stars system in aggregate).

 ### Disclaimers: